cwilling/xkeys-server/api/README.md

 Of course, Javascript clients are also possible.
 The examples here use modules already available in the higher level _xkeys-server/node_modules_ directory.
 - [_device_list.js_](device_list.js) is a command line Javascript/NodeJS application which demonstrates how to connect to the MQTT server and publish a request for a list of connected X-keys devices which is then displayed.
 In the _api_ directory, run `./device_list.js`
+- [_events.js_](events.js) is another Javascript/NodeJS command line application.
+It displays events from any connected device as they occur.